 - For more information, refer to ODP Announcement 19-065 HRST Implementation Update.

-FATAL FOUR Training (available in both online and instructor-led formats)
+FATAL FOUR Training (available in online, online video-based, and instructor-led formats)

 Our goal is to enhance the health and wellness of people with I/DD through the sharing of information with individuals, agency and family caregivers, and community health professionals, thereby supporting the opportunity for individuals with I/DD to live everyday lives.
 To achieve this goal, we offer physical and behavioral health-related information that reflects current and accepted standards of care, evidence-based practices, and effective care strategies attuned to the specific needs of people with I/DD.
 This information is delivered in the form of training, technical assistance, capacity building activities, and general dissemination of informational materials and resources.